Solicitors for You

 It is also a legal requirement to provide tenants with copies of the electrical safety certificate, and the consequences for failing to do so can be severe.

-By staying compliant and addressing electrical safety requirements proactively, landlords can avoid these penalties and protect their tenants.
+By complying with the law and addressing electrical safety requirements proactively, landlords can avoid these penalties and protect their tenants.
 Regular inspections and prompt remedial action are key to meeting legal obligations.

 How Can Percy Hughes & Roberts Help?